SebastianAgi/octopub/README.md

-This is a repo to test the navigation stack implementation with the ouster lidar for controlling the robot to where I want it.
+This is a repo for unguided navigation using LLM and segmentation models on a robot.

 Installation instruction: